mikemaccana/outdated-browser-rework/README.md

 ## Demo

-There's a [demo page here where all browsers are unsupported](https://mikemaccana.github.io/outdated-browser-rework/) - this allows you to see the effect!.
+There's a [demo page here where all browsers are unsupported](https://mikemaccana.github.io/outdated-browser-rework/) - this allows you to see the effect!
+This file is `index.html` in the source.

 ## Usage (with browserify)